wp-plugins/abusech-httpbl-check/readme.txt

 For more information just take a look at the <a href="http://dnsbl.abuse.ch/faq.php#about_httpbl" target="_blank" title="httpBL.abuse.ch FAQ">FAQ</a>.

 == Changelog ==

+= 2.0 =
+- Fixed an error in the logging function ($response instead of $responses)
+- gethostbyaddr will now only be executed when logging is enabled

 = 1.3 =
 - Corrected some typing errors in check_httpbl.php